Madras Stock Exchange

 The Madras Stock Exchange (MSE) was a stock exchange in Chennai, India.
 The now defunct MSE was the fourth stock exchange to be established in the country and the first in South India.
 It had a turnover (2001) of ₹ 3,090 crore ($440 million), but was a fraction (below 3.5 per cent) of the turnover generated by the Bombay Stock Exchange and National Stock Exchange of India.
 The turnover of the stock exchange was 19,907 Crore as of the financial year 2012.

 History

-The Madras Stock Exchange was founded in 1920 on Second Line Beach street in George Town.
-Chandulal Motilal Kothari, the driving force behind the founding of the exchange, became its first president.
-He established a planting and industrial conglomerate and later became the first Indian to represent the planting interests in the Madras Legislature.
-In 1951, his son, D. C. Kothari, became the first Indian Chairman of the United Planters' Association of Southern India.
+The Madras Stock Exchange Association (Private) Ltd. was registered on August 12, 1937.
+The first five founding member companies were Paterson & Co, Kothari & Co, Dalal & Co, Maconochie & Co and India Brokers’.

+The Madras Stock Exchange Association (Private) Limited had been registered under the Indian Companies Act of 1913.
+After the coming into force of the Securities Contracts (Regulation) Act, 1956, which enactment was passed to prevent undesirable transactions in securities by regulating the business of dealing therein, by prohibiting auctions and for providing for certain other matters, the Company - Madras Stock Exchange Limited was incorporated on the 29th day of April, 1957.

+When the Securities Contracts Regulation Act came into force in October 1957,the Madras Stock Exchange Association was converted into a company limited by guarantee under the Companies Act 1956.
+Membership of the Stock Exchange was also changed from firms to individuals, and the partners of the firms functioning at that time became individual members of the Stock Exchange.

 In 1996, the MSE was fully computerised and online trading became operational, as the MSE was connected to 120 broking offices in and around Chennai through wide area networking.
 On 14 May 2015, SEBI permitted Madras stock exchange to exit.
+The Madras Stock Exchange ceased to exist on May 30, 2015.

+After surrendering its license, MSE was rechristened Madras Enterprises Ltd and continues to trade as a sub broker to BSE and NSE.